 What do I do?
 I collect ideas, images, things, then play with composition.
-Finally, I assemble: real/ imaginary townscapes, 3-D print sculpture, re-imagined work.
+Finally, I assemble: real/ imaginary townscapes, found object sculpture or 2D, re-imagined work.
 I love playing with words, asemic compositions, pattern and shape.
 Japan and France remain a strong influence on me, having lived and worked there, and speaking both languages.

 More recently I've done a lot of cityscapes - charting buildings, architecture, power and politics, injustice, the march of technology, history and more.
 I use ultra-fine drafting pens to create deliberately simplified and slightly wonky collections of buildings/ features.
 They capture a sense of place, a slice of history and often include a spotlight on women who should be better known.